crcx/retroforth/nga-c/README.md

 [x] Assemble new image w/o retro-muri in C
 [ ] Support for embedding device words in the C source [ ] Embed image in the C source using tool written in Retro

-Notes: this requires an external image.
-One is provided.
 ---------------------------------------------------------------
 Specifics: